 JDBCJobStore is also aptly named - it keeps all of its data in a database via JDBC.
 Because of this it is a bit more complicated to configure than RAMJobStore, and it also is not as fast.
 However, the performance draw-back is not terribly bad, especially if you build the database tables with indexes on the primary keys.
-On fairly modern set of machines with a decent LAN (between the scheduler and database) the time to retrieve and update a firing trigger will typically be less than 10 milliseconds.
+On a 800MHz Windows box running a Quartz application utilizing Oracle running on a not-so-new Solaris box, the time to retrieve and update a firing trigger and its associated job has been measured at about 15 milliseconds.

 Once you’ve got the tables created, you have one more major decision to make before configuring and firing up JDBCJobStore.
 You need to decide what type of transactions your application needs.
 If you don’t need to tie your scheduling commands (such as adding and removing triggers) to other transactions, then you can let Quartz manage the transaction by using JobStoreTX as your JobStore (this is the most common selection).

 If you need Quartz to work along with other transactions (i.e. within a J2EE application server), then you should use JobStoreCMT - in which case Quartz will let the app server container manage the transactions.

 The last piece of the puzzle is setting up a DataSource from which JDBCJobStore can get connections to your database.
 DataSources are defined in your Quartz properties using one of a few different approaches.
 One approach is to have Quartz create and manage the DataSource itself - by providing all of the connection information for the database.
 Another approach is to have Quartz use a DataSource that is managed by an application server that Quartz is running inside of - by providing JDBCJobStore the JNDI name of the DataSource.
 For details on the properties, consult the example config files in the “docs/config” folder.